Lentil Walnut Veggie Burgers with Avocado Tzatziki Sauce are hearty enough for a carnivore! You may even need a knife!

 Brown lentils are packed with fiber, protein and iron along with lots of other great stuff.
 Walnuts add additional texture and contain healthful omega fatty acids.
 Can you say that about a beef burger?

-After everything is cooked and combined, I like to use an immersion blender to puree the lentil and vegetable mixture rather than place it in a food processor.
-The reason is I can better control how much to puree the mixture AND I don’t have to wash out my food processor before making the Avocado Tzatziki Sauce.
+- After everything is cooked and combined, I use an immersion blender to puree the lentil and vegetable mixture rather than place it in a food processor.
+I have better control over how much to puree the mixture AND I don't have to wash out my food processor before making the Avocado Tzatziki Sauce.

-And then this Avocado Tzatziki Sauce!
-It’s so cool and refreshing with these spicy burgers!
+- And then this Avocado Tzatziki Sauce!
+It's so cool and refreshing with these spicy Lentil Walnut Veggie Burgers!

 Serve with fresh, crunchy lettuce, tomato, red onion, broccoli sprouts, more avocado and oh my!
 You'll need a knife to eat this one!